 Interface customization: Available, but limited to the capability of the platform and cannot use other open source languages, like C or Java, to develop custom applications.

-Example: Salesforce.com provides ”Salesforce1 Platform” application as a PaaS cloud model that allows end users to develop apps on the salesforce platform.
-However, they are limited to the tools provided by Salesforce on that offering and so might be limited in getting the same user interface as other applications in their enterprise cloud that are purchased from other vendors.
+Example: Salesforce.com provides its ”Salesforce1 Platform” application as a PaaS cloud model that allows end users to develop apps on the Salesforce platform.
+However, customers are limited to the tools provided by Salesforce on that offering and so might be limited in getting the same user interface as other applications in their enterprise cloud that are purchased from other vendors.

 Interface customization: Available

-Example: Amazon Web Services (http://aws.amazon.com/) provide a IaaS environment to their consumers who can develop personal applications using languages and tools of their choice.
+Example: Amazon Web Services (http://aws.amazon.com/) provides an IaaS environment for their customers who can develop personal applications using languages and tools of their choice.
 This model provides end users with the maximum flexibility of customizing their cloud services and so facilitates development of a consistent user interface.
 However, IaaS cloud services also require consumer organizations to develop in-house expertise to be able to utilize the benefits of the cloud.